harebit/STM32CubeMX_and_u8g2/description.md

  useful for one project in the workspace).
 Start "Generate Code" and open the project.

 Download u8g2 from [github.com/olikraus/u8g2](https://github.com/olikraus/u8g2), we need only the folder "csrc".
-Import (_don't copy with the explorer_) to the folder "inc".
-Select "General -- File System" and from "\u8g2-master\csrc", select "u8g2.h" and "u8x8.h" and finish this.
+import (_don't copy with the explorer_) to the folder "inc".
+Select "General"--"File System" and from "\u8g2-master\csrc", select "u8g2.h" and "u8x8.h" and finish this.
 In the same way import "u8x8_stm32_HAL.h" from this repository.
 Then import all c-files from "\u8g2-master\csrc" to the folder "src", next import "main.c" and "u8x8_stm32_HAL.c" from this repository.